 Programs & Events

 Crack-in-Rock Hikes: Weekends in April and October.
-Two day ranger guided backpacking trips into an isolated area of Wupatki National Monument to Crack-in- Rock which is a 12th century ancestral Puebloan site located on a mesa top.
+Two day ranger guided backpacking trips into an isolated area of Wupatki National Monument to Crack-in-Rock which is a 12th century ancestral Puebloan site located on a mesa top.
 The hike includes visits to rock art sites.

 This hike is strenuous – over challenging terrain.
 There are no trails.
 Participants are selected through a lottery system.

 There are picnic areas, but no other services in the monument.
-There are a small selection of snacks available at the Visitor Center, and vending machines with snacks and drinks are located behind the Visitor Center.
+There are a small selection of snacks available at the Visitor Center, and vending machines with snacks and drinks are located behind it as well.
 Overnight accommodations, food, supplies and gasoline are available in Flagstaff (33 miles/53 km).
 Flagstaff Visitor Center: 1-800-842-7293.

 The Visitor Center and Wupatki Ruin Trail, to the overlook, are accessible.
 Accessible restrooms are at Lomaki, Doney Picnic Area, Wupatki and Wukoki

-There is no lodging, camping or overnight parking in the Monument.
+There is no lodging, camping or overnight parking in the monument.
 U.S. Forest Service and private campgrounds are located in and around Flagstaff.
 There are hotels and motels in Flagstaff with something for every taste and price range.
-For more information and a complete list.
-Click Here.
-(Rates, availability and reservations online)
+For more information and a complete list, click here for rates, availability and reservations online.

 It is the visitor's responsibility to know and obey park rules.
 Regulations are designed for visitors' protection and to protect natural resources.